Welcome back to another week of our Spring Thyme Recipes & Style Blog Hop!

 A special thank you to Tamyra at Positively Southern for rounding us all up to kick off the much-anticipated spring season with gorgeous table scapes and fabulous recipes!
 If you hopped on over from Viva La Vintage For Your Home, welcome to Swirls of Flavor!
 I know you are just bursting with inspiration from my friend Jamala and her beautiful posts!
 I invite you to kick up your feet now and enjoy the Best Ever Crumb Cake, an easy as pie recipe…but of course it’s cake!

 Easter morning brunch and crumb cake are the perfect match.
 The bunny has arrived, the kids are hopping for joy and now it’s time for a piping hot cup of coffee and, what else?
 A piece of Best Ever Crumb Cake piled high with buttery crumbs, of course!
-And you probably have all the basic ingredients to bake it up in your kitchen right now!
+And you probably have all the basic ingredients to bake up this old fashioned crumb cake recipe in your kitchen right now!
 Butter, sugar, eggs, vanilla, flour, milk and salt for the cake.
 More flour, more sugar, more butter and brown sugar and cinnamon for the crumbs.
 Oh, and don’t forget the confectioners’ sugar for a sweet dusting.
 All it takes are those simple basic ingredients from your fridge and pantry for the Best Ever Crumb Cake you’ll ever taste!
-Every bite is heavenly when a rich vanilla-scented cake is topped with buttery cinnamon crumbs kissed with powdered sugar!
+Every bite of our moist crumb cake recipe is heavenly when a rich vanilla-scented cake is topped with buttery cinnamon crumbs kissed with powdered sugar!

 Thanks for stopping by our Spring Thyme Blog Hop!